mehedirm6244/Miserable_Xfce/README.md

 Nothing, another GTK theme which is modified for Xfce.
 Um, yes, there's no window buttons (i.e. minimize, close) and application title in the wm theme, because I use a keyboard-driven workflow

+Bonus: There's a conky config for four different things also

 # Screenshot

 ![](https://github.com/cakemeow/blu-xfce-theme/blob/main/screenshot.png)